 Dachshunds were originally a hunting breed, and are still driven to track and chase.

-In our experience, dachshunds love using this given ability.
+In our experience, they love using this given ability.
 Scent detection (nosework) is an exciting activity that is both mentally and physically stimulating.

 Dachshunds elongated body creates a potential for back or spinal injuries.
 Which may be exacerbated by jumping off furniture, couches, beds.